 - Have at least a 3.0 high school GPA

 - Have a high school diploma (or equivalent)

 - Earn a minimum 1240 on the SAT or 26 on the ACT

 - Meet all physical standards

-The application deadline for the four-year scholarship is December 1.
+The application deadline for the four-year scholarship is typically in December or January.